strblr/pegase/README.md

 `;
 ```

-A few explanations here :
+A few early explanations here :

 - `a % b` is a shortcut for `a (b a)*`.
 - `@infix` is a directive.
 It tells the parser to reduce an _emitted_ sequence representing an infix expression.